 12 Days of Christmas Eve, starring Steven Weber and Molly Shannon.

 Christmas Do-Over, also on ABC Family.

-ABC Family loves this - 12 Dates of Christmas combines the idea with both a Christmas movie and a Chick Flick.
+12 Dates of Christmas combines the idea with both a Christmas movie and a Chick Flick.

 Donald Duck: Stuck on Christmas (in Mickey's Once Upon a Christmas) featured Huey, Dewey, and Louie stuck in a wished-for time loop.